amsievert/dndnotes/mdFiles/Argena/Chandaria/Nations/Rodigia/Rhugnurt.md

 ## Fauna
 Much like its Giantkind inhabitants, the fauna of Rhugnurt and Rodigia as a whole are larger than those from the rest of Chandaria.

-One of the main animal means of transportation in Rhugnurt is via
+One of the main animal means of transportation in Rhugnurt is via Monties.
+These are mammoth-like creatures that have adapted to life in the steep mountainous terrain.
+They have the movement capability